 The WORK of the

-Two Witnesses is to Prophecy and Bear Witness
+Two Witnesses is to Prophesy and Bear Witness

 The intriguing group of prophecies in Revelation 11 on the “Two Witnesses-Two Prophets” is already being fulfilled in our times of the 21st century according to all the textual and historical evidence compiled in these studies.
 This portion of Revelation